-Sebaceous Glands

-A sebaceous gland is a type of oil gland that is found all over the body and helps to lubricate and waterproof the skin and hair.
+Sebaceous Glands A sebaceous gland is a type of oil gland that is found all over the body and helps to lubricate and waterproof the skin and hair.
 Most sebaceous glands are associated with hair follicles.
 They generate and excrete sebum, a mixture of lipids, onto the skin surface, thereby naturally lubricating the dry and dead layer of keratinized cells of the stratum corneum, keeping it pliable.
 The fatty acids of sebum also have antibacterial properties, and prevent water loss from the skin in low-humidity environments.
-The secretion of sebum is stimulated by hormones, many of which do not become active until puberty, thus sebaceous glands are relatively inactive during childhood.
+The secretion of sebum is stimulated by hormones, many of which do not become active until puberty.
+Thus, sebaceous glands are relatively inactive during childhood.
+Words not Easily Broken into Word Parts change in pH form a physical block in the sweat gland duct.
+This prevents sweating.